Skip to main content

 This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and universities.

-Rule 5123-9-47 | Home and community-based services waivers - support brokerage under the self-empowered life funding waiver.
+Rule 5123-9-47 | Home and community-based services waivers - support brokerage under the individual options, level one, and self-empowered life funding waivers.

 (A) Purpose